 0.75 mOsmol/mL (calc.).
 Usual dosage: See insert.
 For spinal

 anesthesia.
 Store at 20 to 25°C (68 to 77°F).

 |LIDOCAINE HYDROCHLORIDE AND DEXTROSE

-lidocaine hydrochloride injection, solution
+lidocaine hydrochloride and dextrose injection, solution

 |Labeler - Hospira, Inc. (141588017)|